-B. Change Section 3003.3 of the IBC to read:

-3003.3 Fire service elevator keys.
-All elevators shall be equipped to operate with either a standardized or non-standardized fire service elevator key in accordance with the IFC.

-C. Change Section 3006.4 3005.4 of the IBC to read:

-3006.4 3005.4 Machine and control rooms, control spaces, and machinery spaces.
-Elevator machine rooms, rooms and spaces housing elevator controllers, and machinery spaces shall be enclosed with fire barriers constructed in accordance with Section 707 or horizontal assemblies constructed in accordance with Section 711, or both.
+- B. Change Section 3003.3 of the IBC to read: - 3003.3 Fire service elevator keys.
+All elevators shall be equipped to operate with either a standardized or non-standardized fire service elevator key in accordance with the IFC. - C. Change Section 3005.4 of the IBC to read: - 3005.4 Machine and control rooms, control spaces, and machinery spaces.
+Elevator machine rooms, rooms and spaces housing elevator controllers, and machinery spaces outside of but attached to a hoistway that have openings into the hoistway shall be enclosed with fire barriers constructed in accordance with Section 707 or horizontal assemblies constructed in accordance with Section 711, or both.
 The fire-resistance rating shall not be less than the required rating of the hoistway enclosure.
 Openings in the fire barriers shall be protected with assemblies having a fire protection rating not less than that required for the hoistway enclosure doors.